Weight loss can be difficult, especially when you lead a busy life that involves balancing work, family obligations, and making dinner every night.

 Nutrisystem is a long-standing and well-known weight loss program.
 It offers frozen meals and snacks that are low in calories in order to promote weight loss.

-They feature programs for men, women, people with diabetes, and vegetarians.
+They feature programs for men, women, and people with diabetes.

 *Related: Read our comparison of Jenny Craig vs. Nutrisystem to learn how the two companies stack up against each other.

 Meal plans start at $9.99, $12.14, $13.57, or $13.93 per day.
 This is roughly the same as a single Diet-to-Go meal.

 However, Nutrisystem relies more heavily on processed ingredients.